ryanlane/Mimir-Platform/api-service/docs/mimir_channels_architecture_v_2.md

 ## 19. Summary

-v2.1 preserves the simple installation story (copy a folder into `channels/`) while adding a safe, modern path for **rich, self‑contained Channel UIs** and a **zero‑touch zip upload**.
+v2.4 preserves the simple installation story (copy a folder into `channels/`) while adding a safe, modern path for **rich, self‑contained Channel UIs**, **robust settings persistence**, and a **zero‑touch zip upload**.
 The host remains stable; Channels declare what they need, and the platform discovers, validates, and mounts them at runtime.